k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 ## Preparations and Provisioning

-* Prepare a record on a public domain, pointing to the server that will host the K8s node (can point to either a private or a public IP).
+* Prepare a record on a public domain pointing to the server that will host the K8s node (it can point to either a private or a public IP).

-* Have an asterisks certificate (with a private key) for the selected domain.
+* You need a wildcard certificate (with its corresponding private key) for the selected domain.

-  > For a POT Environment, both domain and certificates can be provided by K2view.
+  > For a Proof of Technology (POT) Environment, both domain and certificates can be provided by K2view.

-* Have a user with sudo privilege to run the script.
+* You need a user with sudo privilege to run the installation script.

-* Have a Docker engine (latest version), or an OCI compatible tool.
-This will be used to push the images to the k8s local repository.
+* You need a Docker engine installed (latest version), or an OCI compatible tool.
+This will be used to push the images to the local Kubernetes (K8s) repository.

-* Have snapd (snap daemon)  for installting snaps applications

-* Verify that the host has an outbound access to GitHub.com and to K2view Cloud manager in port 443 (https).
+* You need to verify that the host has outbound access to GitHub.com and to the K2view Cloud Manager in port 443 (https).

-* Provide to K2view:
+* You need to provide K2view with:

-  * The prepared domain name.
+  * The domain name of your environment
   * The Fabric Git project details that are going to be used.

-* Get from K2view:
+* You need to obtain from K2view:

   * K2view Kubernetes Docker images, depending on the required projects.

-  * Mailbox ID and Cloud manager URL.
+  * Mailbox ID and the Cloud Manager's URL.

 ## Installation

-The installation script will automatically configure and install everything required for having K8s running and ready.
+The installation script will automatically configure and install everything required to have K8s running and ready.

 You should perform the following commands: